Trump probe: Court halts Mar-a-Lago special master review | Law-Order

 - United States

 The conflict over the special master began just weeks after the FBI's search, when Trump sued in federal court in Florida seeking the appointment of an independent arbiter to review the roughly 13,000 documents the Justice Department says were taken from the home.
 A federal judge, Aileen Cannon, granted the Trump team's request, naming veteran Brooklyn judge Raymond Dearie to serve as special master and tasking him with reviewing the seized records and filtering out from the criminal investigation any documents that might be covered by claims of executive privilege or attorney-client privilege.
-She also barred the Justice Department from using in its criminal investigation any of the seized records, including the roughly 100 with classification markings, until Dearie completed his work.
+She also barred the Justice Department from using in its criminal investigation any of the seized records, including the roughly 100 with classification markings, pending the completion of Dearie's work.

-The department also pressed for access to the much larger trove of unclassified documents, saying such records could contain important evidence for their investigation.
+The department also pressed for unfettered access to the much larger trove of unclassified documents, saying such records could contain important evidence for their investigation.
+In its ruling Thursday, the appeals court directed Cannon to dismiss the lawsuit that gave rise to Dearie's appointment and suggested Trump had no legal basis to challenge the search in the first place.

+“The law is clear.
+We cannot write a rule that allows any subject of a search warrant to block government investigations after the execution of the warrant.
+Nor can we write a rule that allows only former presidents to do so,” the judges wrote.
+“Either approach,” they added, “would be a radical reordering of our caselaw limiting the federal courts' involvement in criminal investigations.
+And both would violate bedrock separation-of-powers limitations.''(AP) RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)